DumpySquare/f5_tools/README.md

-# f5_tools
+Collection of tools used to various f5 functions

-# Ansible playbook to import F5 BIG-IQ device inventory to Ansible INI inventory
+bigiq_inv.yml - Imports bigiq device list to ansible ini inventory ansible_import_bigiq_devices.py - Python script to create to create Ansible INI inventory file

-# fetches bigiq device list via api,
-# creates ansible ini inventory file with some header info
-# and adds bigiq devices

-# header information includes date/time and source hostname/IP
+  - Not super clean, it's tested with static variables but needs the args worked out for robustness

 Ben Gordon